ERIK W. MATSON, PH.D.

 Northern Virginia Community College

 Here is my CV.

 I'm Erik Matson.
 I'm a new Ph.D. in economics, recently graduating from George Mason University.
-I research the history and philosophy of political economy, specializing in the thought of Adam Smith and David Hume.
-I'm an adjunct faculty member in economics at Northern Virginia Community College.
+I research the history and philosophy of political economy, specializing in Adam Smith and David Hume.
+I'm an adjunct faculty member at Northern Virginia Community College.
 I teach introductory and intermediate economic theory, along with international economics.
 I live in Fairfax, VA with my wife Stephanie and our two dogs.
 Enjoy the site!

 Feel free to get in touch if you are interested in my research or teaching! firstname.lastname@example.org

 3/12/18: I've coauthored a new paper with Dan Klein and Colin Doran: "The Man within the Breast, the Supreme Impartial Spectator, and Other Impartial Spectators in Adam Smith's The Theory of Moral Sentiments."
 Here is the link to the piece on SSRN.

 2/27/18: I'll be presenting a new working paper, "Smith's Attitude Towards Acquisitiveness, Understood by Way of Hume's Conclusion," this summer on a panel hosted by the International Adam Smith Society at the History of Economics Society annual meeting in Chicago.
 Looking forward to it!